Skip to main content

 Production Debugging Checklist

-1. Network Isolation: Ensure jest runs with --no-internet or mock fetch/axios to prevent external asset resolution from altering DOM output.
+1. Network Isolation: Ensure Jest runs without external network access or mock fetch/axios to prevent external asset resolution from altering DOM output.

 2. Timezone Normalization: Replace new Date() calls in test fixtures with new Date('2024-01-01T00:00:00.000Z').